3088652CaesarEmma/NeMo/examples/voice_agent/evaluation/README.md

 - Any number of data kwargs (e.g., `menu`, `accounts`, `orders`)
 - `shared_state: Optional[dict]` — auto-injected if declared
 - `rtvi: Optional[RTVIProcessor]` — auto-injected if declared (needed for summary tools)

+## Notes

+- The pipecat version used in this evaluation system is 0.0.98.
+An upgrade to the 1.0 version is planned.